-- Fluid Catalytic Cracking options: the dropdown menu allows the user to override the fluid catalytic cracking operation model, which by default uses a hydrotreatment of the process unit feed stream, to disable the fluid catalytic cracking feed hydrotreater and represent an alternative refinery configuration. - Note: this option only applies if a medium or deep conversion configuration is active. - Electricity source: the dropdown menu allows the user to pick the electricity source and currently offers three options: electricity generated from a coal-fired power plant (Coal-Fired power Plant 100%); electricity generated from a natural gas-fired power plant (NG-fired Power Plant); or electricity generated from a Low Carbon Power plant (Low Carbon Power Plant).
+- Fluid Catalytic Cracking options: the dropdown menu allows the user to override the fluid catalytic cracking operation model, which by default uses a hydrotreatment of the process unit feed stream.
+The new feature allows the user to choose to hydrotreat the FCC gasoline instead of the FCC feed hydrotreater, and represent an alternative refinery configuration. - Note: this option only applies if a medium or deep conversion configuration is active. - Electricity source: the dropdown menu allows the user to pick the electricity source and currently offers three options: electricity generated from a coal-fired power plant (Coal-Fired power Plant 100%); electricity generated from a natural gas-fired power plant (NG-fired Power Plant); or electricity generated from a Low Carbon Power plant (Low Carbon Power Plant).